Skip to content

 # Review actions

-superplane canvases change-requests approve <change-request-id> <canvas_name_or_id>
+superplane apps change-requests approve <change-request-id> <app_name_or_id>

-superplane canvases change-requests unapprove <change-request-id> <canvas_name_or_id>
+superplane apps change-requests unapprove <change-request-id> <app_name_or_id>

-superplane canvases change-requests reject <change-request-id> <canvas_name_or_id>
+superplane apps change-requests reject <change-request-id> <app_name_or_id>

-superplane canvases change-requests reopen <change-request-id> <canvas_name_or_id>
+superplane apps change-requests reopen <change-request-id> <app_name_or_id>

-superplane canvases change-requests publish <change-request-id> <canvas_name_or_id>
+superplane apps change-requests publish <change-request-id> <app_name_or_id>

 Useful filters: